riccardo-degasperi/al-folio/_pages/about.md

 Hi there!
 This website is under construction.
 You might want to check back later.
 For the moment you can visit [my Warwick website](https://warwick.ac.uk/fac/soc/economics/staff/rdegasperi/){:target="\_blank"}.

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.